Take a look at the advice below to prepare yourself this winter to make sure that you and your loved ones stay well.

 Remember to always follow the advice of your pharmacist, doctor or nurse when taking prescriptions and over the counter medicine.
 Read instructions carefully and only take the suggested dose.

 A cold home can have a big impact on your health.
 One of the best ways of keeping well is to stay warm, you should:

-For more information on grants and making your home warmer, you can contact the Warm Front Scheme free on 0800 3162805.
-You can also contact F4C: Winter Warmth which is an initiative of the Warm Homes Healthy People (WHHP) partnership to support those most in need of Winter Warmth services in the Bradford and Airedale area.
+For more information on grants and making your home warmer, you can see visit Gov.UK for more information on the warm home discount scheme and help with your household energy costs.
+You can also contact the Warm Homes Healthy People (WHHP) partnership which aims to support those most in need of Winter Warmth services in the Bradford and Airedale area.